 8) Get Creative Watch my 5-part video series inspired by my new thriller novel for middle-graders The Fall (May 2017).
 Above is a sneak peek of one of the videos on Finding Story Inspiration.
 I will share the others soon.
 They include tips on Outlining a Story, Creating Characters and Rewriting.
 A perfect way to get inspired for the day, add to your writer’s toolkit and open up discussion about key areas of creating an amazing story.
 If you have an idea for a future video on creative writing, drop me an email or leave a comment on this post.

 – Writing activities in the My Life& Other Stuff I Made Up teachers’ kit

 – Checking out the visual / aural creative ideas in the Two Wolves teaching materials.

 – Getting outside to write.
 Watch my Story Safari video on how I wrote my novel Two Wolves for inspiration.

 – Using my Story Scrapbook transmedia brainstorming tool to gather videos, images and music as you dream up a new story of your own.

-TWITTER , INSTAGRAM, FACEBOOK and YOUTUBE throughout the year.
-Let's talk stories, create things, share the best books we've ever read and the most amazing places we've escaped to through reading.
+10) Make Your Escape Social Talk about Book Week and ‘Escape to Everywhere’ on social media.
+Connect with me on TWITTER , INSTAGRAM, FACEBOOK and YOUTUBE throughout the year.
+Let’s talk stories, create things, share the best books we’ve ever read and the most amazing places we’ve escaped to through reading.